-Criteria JORC Code Explanation Commentary Classification Audits or reviews The basis for the classification of the Ore Reserves into varying confidence categories.
+Criteria JORC Code Explanation Commentary Classification The basis for the classification of the Ore Reserves into varying confidence categories.
 Whether the result appropriately reflects the Competent Person's view of the deposit.
-The proportion of Probable Ore Reserves that have been derived from Measured Mineral Resources (if any).
-The basis for classification of the Resource into different categories is made in accordance with the recommendations of the JORC Code 2012.
-Measured Resources have a high level of confidence and are generally defined in three dimensions with accurately defined or normally mineralised developed exposure.
-Indicated resources have a slightly lower level of confidence but contain substantial drilling and are in most instances capitally developed or well defined from a mining perspective.
+The proportion of Probable Ore Reserves that have been derived from Measured Mineral Resources (if any). • The basis for classification of the Resource into different categories is made in accordance with the recommendations of the JORC Code 2012.
+Measured Resources have a high level or confidence and are generally defined in three dimensions with accurately defined or normally mineralised developed exposure.
+Indicated resources have a slightly lower level or confidence but contain substantial drilling and are in most instances capitally developed or well defined from a mining perspective.
 Inferred resources always contain significant geological evidence of existence and are drilled, but not to the same density.
-There is no classification of any resource that isn't drilled or defined by substantial physical sampling works.
+There is not classification of any resource that isn't drilled or defined by substantial physical sampling works.
 Some Measured Resources have been classified as Proven and some are defined as Probable Reserves based on internal judgement of the mining, geotechnical, processing and or cost profile estimates.
 No Indicated Resource material has been converted into Proven Reserve.
-The resultant Reserve classification appropriately reflects the view of the Competent Person.
-Audits of reviews The results of any audits or reviews of Ore Reserve estimates.
+The resultant Reserve classification appropriately reflects the view of the Competent Person Audits or reviews The results of any audits or reviews of Ore Reserve estimates.
 Reserves inventories and the use of appropriate modifying factors are reviewed internally on an annual basis.
 Additionally, mine design and cost profiles are regularly reviewed by WGX operational reviews.
 Financial auditing processes, Dataroom reviews for asset sales / purchases and stockbroker analysis regularly 'truth test' the assumptions made on Reserve designs and assumptions.
 Discussion of relative accuracy/ confidence Where appropriate a statement of the relative accuracy and confidence level in the Ore Reserve estimate using an approach or procedure deemed appropriate by the Competent Person.
 For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the reserve within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors which could affect the relative accuracy and confidence of the estimate.
+Whilst it should be acknowledged that all Ore Reserves are based primarily upon an estimate of contained insitu gold (Resource), it is the competent person's view that the consolidatec Reserve inventory is highly achievable in entirety.
+Given the entire Ore Reserves inventory is within existing operations, with Budgetary sty cost models and current contractual mining / processing consumable rates, coupled with extensive historical knowledge / dataset of the Resources, it is the competent person's vie that the significant mining modifying factors (COG's, geotechnical parameters and dilutio ratio's) applied are achievable and or within the limits of 10% sensitivity analysis.
 The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
 Documentation should include assumptions made and the procedures used.
 Accuracy and confidence discussions should extend to specific discussions of any applied Modifying Factors that may have a material impact on Ore Reserve viability, or for which there are remaining areas of uncertainty at the current study stage.
 It is recognised that this may not be possible or appropriate in all circumstances.
-These statements of relative accuracy and confidence of the estimate should be compared with production data, where available. of contained insitu gold (Resource), it is the competent person's view that the consolidated Reserve inventory is highly achievable in entirety.
-Given the entire Ore Reserves inventory is within existing operations, with Budgetary style cost models and current contractual mining / processing consumable rates, coupled with an extensive historical knowledge / dataset of the Resources, it is the competent person's view that the significant mining modifying factors (COG's, geotechnical parameters and dilution ratio's) applied are achievable and or within the limits of 10% sensitivity analysis.
+These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.